osherjacobs/LabWork_Findings/vector_curpipe_nxc.md

                    0
 ```

-No `MpCloudBlockLevel` configured — under default settings, behavior is consistent with an allow-first, classify-after pattern.
+With `MpCloudBlockLevel` unset on this host (output blank, defaulting to level 0 — standard cloud protection), the cloud verdict does not hold the write synchronously.
+Behavior at this level is consistent with an allow-first, classify-after pattern.
 The binary lands.

 ### Execution window